Restore-A-Deck Wood Stain for Exotic Hardwoods Review 4.9/5 (2)

 Restore-A-Deck Stain on IPE after 12 months

-– Similar to other water-based deck stains, the Restore-A-Deck Wood stain will not promote the growth of mold or mildew.
+Like other water-based deck stains, the Restore-A-Deck Wood stain will not promote mold or mildew growth.
 This is one of the main advantages of using a water-based coating.
 At the 1-year mark, the deck showed no signs of any mold or mildew.

 Restore-A-Deck Wood Stain 1 Hour After Prep